unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/03_documentation.md

 Once the desired types of documentation have been added to the **Documentation** section, you will need to generate the downloads for your API.

+## Download your documentation

 To generate the downloads for an API, open the API's **Overview**, click on the pop-down action button and select **Generate downloads**.

 ![Generate downloads](images/generatedownloads.png "Generate downloads")

 Your documentation can now be downloaded from the **Documentation** section by selecting a type of documentation from the list and clicking on the **Download** button.

-# Your API's Swagger definition
+# Get the Swagger definition of your API

 **Swagger** is an API description language that comes with a number of tools including Swagger UI and Swagger Code Generator.
 Swagger UI provides a nice HTML presentation of your API’s contract and allows you to test your API by calling it.
 The Swagger Code Generator generates client kits for your API in eight languages.